 Transform vs. Imitate

 I think it would have been far more appropriate to use “copying” and “plagiarism”, especially after having given a wonderful definition of what copying is all about.
 Using a controversial tone is good to appeal people that may not agree with the message but once the subject has been introduced and we have stated what we are really talking about, there is no need to use this kind of controversial tone anymore.
 Let’s call a spade a spade.

 So why am I being so picky?
 I could have forgiven all that if there was not something important missing from the book: a word about the Creative Commons licenses.
-In my opinion the natural conclusion to this book is: use Creative Commons licenses!
-If not only copying is a good thing to do, but is also what every artist actually do, then let’s encourage it by getting rid of these awful “All rights reserved” and let’s embrace sharing.
+In my opinion, the natural conclusion to this book should be: use Creative Commons licenses!
+If not only copying is a good thing to do, but is also what every artist actually does, then let’s encourage it by getting rid of these awful “All rights reserved” and let’s embrace sharing.
 If creation is mostly about copying, then in my opinion the ones encouraging it should allow others to safely do it.
 The minimum would have been mentioning CC licenses, but publishing the book with such a license would have made the message fully convincing by saying: “Hey you can copy me too!”